Custom Wire Winding, Custom Wire Coiling & American Wire Gauge

 Wire Gauge Chart ( AWG Gauge) Diameter in Inches and MM)

-HBR Industries, Inc. precision coil winding ability to create custom coils with smaller dimensions than traditional coils.
+At HBR Industries, Inc. we can create custom coils with smaller dimensions than traditional coils.
 Our proven techniques make tight tolerances, non-standard winds, tight radii, short overall lengths, and very specific pitches and diameters achievable.
 Whether your custom coil requires just a few turns or a few thousand, we have the expertise to deliver.

 Coil Winding to Meet YOUR Requirements